mattmakai/fullstackpython.com/content/pages/01-introduction/04-python-2-or-3.markdown

 that Python 3, which was originally released in 2008, is still not the default installation on some operating systems.

+The simple answer is: learn Python 3, specifically the latest version which as of May 2018 is [Python 3.6.5](https://www.python.org/downloads/).
+If for some reason you absolutely have to learn Python 2, for example because your employer is working on a bunch of legacy code, you will be able to transfer the majority of your knowledge from Python 2 right into Python 3.
-Here's the good news: you can't go wrong starting with either version.
-While there are differences in unicode and syntax, for the most part if you start with Python 2 and then learn Python 3 you won't be starting from scratch.
-Likewise, you'll be able to read and write Python 2 code if you started with Python 3.
+Likewise, you will still be able to read and write Python 2 code if you start with Python 3.

-That said, my personal recommendation for new programmers as of right now is to use Python 3, specifically 3.6 as of January 2017.
+In addition, my personal strong recommendation for new programmers as of right now is to use Python 3.
 There are enough [great resources](/best-python-resources.html) out there that teach version 3 from the ground up.
 Python 3 is the future and you will not regret starting with the latest version of the